 Fast Launches of Portable Installations - People sometimes think the only way to get a fast, one-click launch of Manifold is to use a Windows Installer package, so Manifold can be launched from the Windows Start button system.
 In contrast, with a portable installation it may seem the launch process is slower, since we have to open a Windows Explorer window, drill down into the portable installation hierarchy to find the manifold.exe file, and then double-click that to launch Manifold.
 But we can get the same, fast, one-click launch of Manifold from a portable installation.
 There are three ways to do that.

-Pin to Start - If we like, we can drill down into the portable installation hierarchy just once, right click on the manifold.exe file and choose Pin to Start to add it to our Windows 10 Start button choices.
+Pin to Start - If we like, we can drill down into the portable installation hierarchy just once, right click on the manifold.exe file and choose Pin to Start to add it to our Windows 10 or Windows 11 Start button choices.
 If we do that, we have to remember to unpin it when we switch to using a different, newer portable installation.